 - 1. The student will be clean and present a professional appearance. - 2.
-The student will sign up for all rotations thru FISDAP. - 3.
-The student will cancel no more than ONE (1) scheduled rotation, each additional cancellation will result in a deduction of 5 points from clinical notebook. - 4.
+The student will sign up for all rotations thru Platinum Planner. - 3.
+The student will cancel no more than ONE (1) scheduled rotation, each additional cancellation will result in an absence. - 4.
 The student will abide to all rules of the agency in which he is serving the clinical time. - 5.
 The student will not smoke/vape or use tobacco products while dressed in Panola College uniform. - 6.
 The student will obey his/her clinical supervisor at all times. - 7.
 The student will contact the clinical coordinator immediately should a serious problem arise. - 8.
 The student will carry the required equipment to each rotation and be prepared to assist in any way directed. - 9.
-The student at no time and under no one's direction will be allowed to perform a skill he/she has not been trained or will be trained to do. - 10.
+The student at no time and under no one's direction will be allowed to perform a skill he/she has not been trained and checked off to do. - 10.
 The student will not consume any alcoholic beverage or non-prescribed medication 24 hours prior to the assigned rotation. - 11.
 The student will complete all necessary paperwork and turn in at the assigned times.
 Failure to do this will result in a failure of the course. - 12.
 Each student must have a stethoscope and a Panola College student nametag. - 13.
-Students may not be substituted for staff at any time during clinical/field internship.
+Students may NOT be substituted for staff at any time during clinical/field internship.